khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-delta-adjusted-exposure-true-risk.md

 # Delta-Adjusted Exposure: Measuring True Market Risk

-One of the most common mistakes in options trading is focusing solely on the "notional value" of a position.
-While notional value tells you the total face value of the underlying assets, it doesn't account for the probability of those assets moving.
-To understand your real directional risk, you must look at **Delta-Adjusted Exposure**.
+Judging your risk by "notional value" is one of the fastest ways to blow up an account.
+Notional value tells you what you've bought, but **Delta-Adjusted Exposure** tells you what you actually *risk*.
+If you aren't weighting your exposure by the probability of price movement, you're flying blind through a storm.

 <!-- truncate -->